johanwk/elot/README.md

 1. The [ROBOT](http://robot.obolibrary.org/) tool is highly recommended for ELOT.
 Download [robot.jar](https://github.com/ontodev/robot/releases/download/v1.9.5/robot.jar) from the [ROBOT releases](https://github.com/ontodev/robot/releases) page to your `bin` folder.
 2. The [PlantUML](https://plantuml.com/) tool is needed for diagrams.
-Download [plantuml-1.2024.3.jar](https://github.com/plantuml/plantuml/releases/download/v1.2024.3/plantuml-1.2024.3.jar) from the [PlantUML Downloads](https://plantuml.com/download) page to your `bin` folder.
+    Download the latest version from [PlantUML Downloads](https://plantuml.com/download) (tested with [plantuml-1.2024.3.jar](https://github.com/plantuml/plantuml/releases/download/v1.2024.3/plantuml-1.2024.3.jar)) to your `bin` folder.
     For convenience, rename it as just `plantuml.jar` (on Linux, make a symlink).
 3. The [rdfpuml](https://github.com/VladimirAlexiev/rdf2rml) tool will produce great-looking diagrams for ontologies.
     -   On Windows, download [rdfpuml.exe](https://github.com/VladimirAlexiev/rdf2rml/raw/master/bin/rdfpuml.exe) to your `bin` folder.